machinateur/website/README.md

 production environment.
 While running inside the docker container, these are set by the apache virtual-host configuration.

-In a shared hosting production environment, as it is currently used, these sections and directives should be set by the `.htaccess` file.
+In a shared hosting production environment, as it is currently being used, these sections and directives should be set by the `.htaccess` file.
 It's not the best solution, but still viable for environments without direct configuration access.

 ### FTP upload files and folders